 Actinic keratoses, also known as solar keratoses, are dry scaly patches of skin caused by damage from years of sun exposure.
-The patches are usually harmless but can be itchy and look ugly.

 - face, especially the nose and forehead

 - in men, on the rims of the ears and bald scalps

 - in women, on the legs below the knees